Princess-Okere/Student-Lifestyle-and-Academic-Performance-Analysis/README.md

 statistically negligible.
 Students can maintain an active social life without meaningfully sacrificing grades.

-**For students and educators regarding stress:**
-High stress and high performance are closely linked in this dataset, but the mechanism matters.
-The stress appears to stem from study concentration, not from overwhelming workload across many commitments.
-Interventions focused on time allocation awareness — rather than blanket stress reduction — may be more effective for this student profile.

 **For the pursuit of "balance":**
 The data suggests that true lifestyle balance, as defined by an even distribution of time across all activities, is incompatible with top-tier